 P.S.
 Interessierst Du dich fürs lebensweite Englischlernen?
 Lies doch weiter: Marlene Schwarz hat einen spannenden Beitrag dazu geschrieben!

 Rino Bosso is about to complete his doctoral thesis in English linguistics at the Department of English and American Studies, University of Vienna, and he is a member of the extended team of the #YouthMediaLife Research Platform.
 His main research interests include the study of Virtual English as a Lingua Franca communication within multicultural hybrid communities and the longitudinal development of shared communication strategies within these.

 - Bosso, Rino.
 Forthcoming.
 Exploring Virtual Communication in English as a Lingua Franca.
 Vienna: University of Vienna.
 Doctoral thesis.

 - Bosso, Rino.
 2021b. “‘Seriously?!
-Do we really have such pigs here?!’: exploring complaints in online English as a lingua franca communication”.
+Do we really have such pigs here?!’: exploring complaints in virtual English as a lingua franca exchanges”.
 In Rosca, Andreea; Sevilla-Pavón, Ana (eds.).
 Building up telecollaborative networks for intercultural learning in the digital age.
 Albolote: Comares, 13-26.

 - Bosso, Rino.
 2021a.
 “Exploring the pragmatics of computer-mediated English as a lingua franca communication: multimodal and multilingual practices”.
 In Mauranen, Anna; Vetchinnikova, Svetlana (eds.).
 Language change: the impact of English as a lingua franca.
 Cambridge: Cambridge University Press, 291-310.